siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Available Extensions**

-Siddhi currently have several pre written extensions <a target="_blank" href="https://wso2.github.io/siddhi/extensions/">here</a>
+Siddhi currently has several pre written extensions that are available <a target="_blank" href="https://wso2.github.io/siddhi/extensions/">here</a>

 _We value your contribution on improving Siddhi and its extensions further._

 **Writing Custom Extensions**

-Custom extensions can be written in order to cater use case specific logic that are not out of the box available in Siddhi or as an existing extension.
+Custom extensions can be written in order to cater use case specific logic that are not available in Siddhi out of the box or as an existing extension.

 More information on this will be available soon.